Niraaj-Rajalingam/MEARN/README.md

 Note that this development environment uses a postgres database that works out of the box:

-- Data is persisted across sessions in the `pg-db-data` docker volume.
-If you want to clear your database, simply delete the docker volume with `docker volume rm pg-db-data`.
+- Data is persisted across sessions in the `mearn-database-data` docker volume.
+If you want to clear your database (e.g., if you want to reseed your database with changes to the `init_schema.sql` file), simply delete the `mearn-database` docker container and `mearn-database-data` docker volume.
 - The postgres database username is `postgres` and the password is `mearn-app-db`.
 - You should be able to access the database using any GUI RDBMS software at `localhost:5432` when the app is running.